March 25th is National Cerebral Palsy Awareness Day!

 - Not every cerebral palsy patient is confined to a wheelchair.

-One of the big events of National Cerebral Palsy Month in 2015 involves United Cerebral Palsy to encourage cerebral palsy patients to share the things they enjoy and are capable of doing by using the hashtag #CerebralPalsyCan on social media.
+One of the big events of National Cerebral Palsy Month involves United Cerebral Palsy to encourage those with CP to share the things they enjoy and are capable of doing by using the hashtag #CerebralPalsyCan on social media.
 On March 25th, National Cerebral Palsy Awareness Day, the UCP and the partners in this campaign will post videos on their social media channels and websites.

 Remember, this day is all about RAISING AWARENESS!
 So do your part by sharing this on Twitter & Facebook!

-For more information on cerebral palsy, visit cerebral-palsy-information.com.
+For more information on cerebral palsy, visit MyCerebralPalsyChild.org.